Plan 9 From Bell Labs – Installation Instructions How to

 I learned how to add, resize, delete, and move windows.
 I learned how to use a sam editor.
 However, I could not figure out how to save changes to files.

-Right click and then move your mouse to configure how big you want this window.
-You will see term% |.
-This is your command prompt.
+You will want to right click and then move your mouse in order to configure how big you want this window.
+You will now see term% |.
+This is your command prompt in Plan nine operating system.